bas080/patroon/README.md

 ### Objects

-Just like an empty array; matching on an empty object can be written in two ways.
+Just like an empty array; matching on an empty object can be written in three ways.

 ```js ./tape-test